Campuses: Canterbury Plains, Christchurch

 Forty-two degrees south of the equator, you’ll find a country blessed with glorious landscapes and a population of five million of the world’s friendliest people.
 And just like the many visitors who come every year, you are sure to find New Zealand an easy place to enjoy and feel at home in.

 Not only are Lincoln’s academic staff teachers, they’re also high-quality researchers.
 Our students have more chance of having a high-ranking researcher in front of them than at any other New Zealand university.

-Lincoln focuses on agriculture, food and the whole value chain (including the environment, sustainable development, production, processing, supply chain, marketing, trade, and the end user).
-That includes land planning and sustainable development – landscape architecture, environmental planning, land and property management, tourism and recreation management and environmental planning.
+Lincoln focuses on agriculture, food and the value chain (including the environment, sustainable development, production, processing, supply chain, marketing, trade, and the end user).
+That includes land planning and sustainable development – landscape architecture, land and property management, tourism and recreation management and environmental planning.
 What does that all add up to?
 Graduates who are true experts in their chosen fields.

-Reinforcing our international standing, Lincoln is the only New Zealand university with two elite university alliances in natural resource management, agricultural and forestry sciences, life sciences, food science and environmental science: The EuroLeague of Life Sciences, and the Global Challenges University Alliance.
+Reinforcing our international standing, Lincoln is the only New Zealand university with two elite university alliances in natural resource management, agricultural and forestry sciences, life sciences, food science and environmental science: The EuroLeague of Life Sciences and the Global Challenges University Alliance.

-There’s nothing like living in a friendly village atmosphere to help students thrive and that’s exactly what you’ll find with our campus accommodation.
-Our campus is home to around 600 students during the university year and you can choose between catered halls of residence and self-catered flats or houses.
+There’s nothing like living in a friendly village atmosphere to help students thrive and that’s exactly what you’ll get with our on-campus accommodation.
+Our campus is home to around 600 students during the university year and you can choose between catered halls of residence, self-catered flats or houses.

 Bachelor of Agribusiness and Food Marketing

-Lincoln’s Bachelor of Agribusiness and Food Marketing degree will equip you with a sound applied knowledge of core business concepts and the unique commercial considerations of the multi-billion dollar primary production industry.
+Lincoln’s Bachelor of Agribusiness and Food Marketing degree will equip you with a sound applied knowledge of core business concepts and the unique commercial considerations of the multi-billion-dollar primary production industry.
 You will gain a contextual understanding of the global agribusiness and food marketing sectors to meet market demand.

 Bachelor of Environmental Management